clementpeihengtan/ASP.NET-WebApp/README.md

 1. Clone this repository.
 2. Open the sln file in Visual Studio
-3. You will need to create a local database with the format below using SQL server database
+3. You will need to create a local database using SQL server database

     i.
 Right Click on **ProjectApp.Web**